RomainCyr/LTRSP-3589/2_feature_validation/2_sr_policy_netconf_bonus/README.md

 Then, use the `xmltodict` library to parse the xml output and access the attribute `last-commit-id`.
 The path is `rpc-reply/data/config-manager/global/config/commit/last-commit-id`.
 Save the `last-commit-id` to a variable.

+*Note that the `xml_attribs` argument must be set to `False` to avoid having a dictionary returned and not a string when attributes are present in the xml.*

 ### Step 8 - Return the last commit ID